yjia/yjia.github.io/_posts/2014-01-06-separate-feature-release-from-system-deployment.md

 ## Problem

-Release is a painful activity in some software projects.
+I saw software release is a painful activity in some projects.

 Business needs some features on a particular date.
-When they asked the development team for them, development team often prepares a tested system package containing the features and deploys that package to the production environment on the due date.
+When they asked the development team for them, development team prepares a tested system package containing the features and deploys that package to the production environment on the due date.
+But in this way the development team will face several challenges:

-This approach often faces several challenges:

 *  Preparing the package with the right feature set on the right date.